 That’s why I recommend against getting too much insurance.
-In the long-run, you can wind up paying thousands of dollars for insurance, and not use it even once.
+In the long run, you can wind up paying thousands of dollars for insurance, and not use it even once.
 And that hurts more than a broken collarbone in the middle of the Amazon rainforest.

-This is a relatively new company, but without a doubt one with the best deals.
+This is a relatively new company but without a doubt one with the best deals.

 SafetyWing can insure you anywhere in the world, except in Cuba, Iran and North Korea.
-Which means that you can purchase their insurance as long as your home is not in one of these three countries.
+This means that you can purchase their insurance as long as your home is not in one of these three countries.
 This is both medical and travel (baggage) insurance, with some restrictions.
 They don’t cover any pre-existing conditions, cancer treatments, and their travel insurance does not cover laptops, smartphones and similar expensive tech.

-The prices start at $37 per week for 19-39 year old travellers who don’t plan on going to the US.
+The prices start at $37 per week for 19-39-year-old travellers who don’t plan on going to the US.
 Which is rather affordable, especially considering everything they offer.

 In addition to that, extending insurance is very easy and cheap.
 You can just buy an additional week or two, without having to pay any huge fees.
-Which is not the case with a lot of other insurance companies.
+This is not the case with a lot of other insurance companies.